Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Prompts

 \section{Prompts}

-We present the prompts used for generating the gold citation-supported report (Figure~\ref{fig:generate_report_prompt}), obtaining supportedness judgments from LLM-as-judge (Figure~\ref{fig:claim_prompt}), and guessing the next token predictions from the evaluated models (Figure~\ref{fig:guess_prompt}).
+We present the prompts used for generating the gold citation-supported report (\autoref{fig:generate_report_prompt}), obtaining supportedness judgments from LLM-as-judge (\autoref{fig:claim_prompt}), and guessing the next token predictions from the evaluated models (\autoref{fig:guess_prompt}).
 We adopt base prompts from GPTResearcher \citep{Elovic_gpt-researcher_2023}.